 Relays: A relay is a switch that is controlled by an inductor coil.
-A PSpice model is shown in Figure D-1 When no current is flowing through the inductor between the pins connected to the coil, the switch remains in the normally closed (NC) position.
-However, when current flows through the inductor, it forces the switch to change to the normally open (NO) position.
+A PSpice model is shown in figure D-1 When no current is flowing through the inductor between the pins connected to the coil, the switch remains in the closed (NC) position.
+However, when current flows through the inductor, it forces the switch to open (NO).
 The switch itself is attracted by the electromagnet created by the inductor.
 When the relay switches state, you can hear a little click.